mdozmorov/HiC_tools/README.md

     Cairns, Jonathan, Paula Freire-Pritchett, Steven W. Wingett, Csilla Várnai, Andrew Dimond, Vincent Plagnol, Daniel Zerbino, et al. "CHiCAGO: Robust Detection of DNA Looping Interactions in Capture Hi-C Data."  https://doi.org/10.1186/s13059-016-0992-2 Genome Biology 17, no. 1 (2016): 127.
 </details>

-- [Peaky](https://github.com/cqgd/pky) - Bayesian sparse variable selection approach.
+- <a name="peaky">[Peaky](https://github.com/cqgd/pky)</a> - Bayesian sparse variable selection approach.
 The model proposes that for any given bait, the expected CHi-C signal at each prey fragment is expressed as a sum of contributions from a set of fragments directly contacting that bait.
 [Documentation](https://cqgd.github.io/pky/articles/introduction.html). <details>
     <summary>Paper</summary>
     Eijsbouts, Christiaan Q, Oliver S Burren, Paul J Newcombe, and Chris Wallace.
 "Fine Mapping Chromatin Contacts in Capture Hi-C Data"  https://doi.org/10.1186/s12864-018-5314-5 BMC Genomics 20, no. 1 (December 2019).
 </details>

-- [ChiCMaxima](https://github.com/yousra291987/ChiCMaxima) - a pipeline for detection and visualization of chromatin loops in Capture Hi-C data.
+- <a name="chicmaxima">[ChiCMaxima](https://github.com/yousra291987/ChiCMaxima)</a> - a pipeline for detection and visualization of chromatin loops in Capture Hi-C data.
 Loess smoothing combined with a background model to detect significant interactions.
-Compare with [GOTHiC](https://www.bioconductor.org/packages/release/bioc/html/GOTHiC.html) and [CHiCAGO](https://bioconductor.org/packages/Chicago/). <details>
+Compare with [GOTHiC](#gothic) and [CHiCAGO](#chicago). <details>
     <summary>Paper</summary>
     Ben Zouari, Yousra, Anne M Molitor, Natalia Sikorska, Vera Pancaldi, and Tom Sexton.
 "ChiCMaxima: A Robust and Simple Pipeline for Detection and Visualization of Chromatin Looping in Capture Hi-C"  https://doi.org/10.1186/s13059-019-1706-3 Genome Biology, 22 May 2019
 </details>

-- [HiCapTools](https://github.com/sahlenlab/HiCapTools) - A command-line software package that can design sequence capture probes for targeted chromosome capture applications and analyze sequencing output to detect proximities involving targeted fragments.
+- <a name="hicaptools">[HiCapTools](https://github.com/sahlenlab/HiCapTools)</a> - A command-line software package that can design sequence capture probes for targeted chromosome capture applications and analyze sequencing output to detect proximities involving targeted fragments.
 Two probes are designed for each feature while avoiding repeat elements and non-unique regions.
 The data analysis suite processes alignment files to report genomic proximities for each feature at restriction fragment level and is isoform-aware for gene features.
 Statistical significance of contact frequencies is evaluated using an empirically derived background distribution. <details>
     <summary>Paper</summary>
     Anandashankar Anil, Rapolas Spalinskas, Örjan Åkerborg, Pelin Sahlén; "[HiCapTools: a software suite for probe design and proximity detection for targeted chromosome conformation capture applications"  https://doi.org/10.1093/bioinformatics/btx625 Bioinformatics, Volume 34, Issue 4, 15 February 2018
 </details>